KUMCRI > Clinical Research Administration > Information for Investigators and Study Coordinators > How We Can Help

 - CRA will help study registrations maintain compliance with site requirements over the life of the study, and notify the PI when updates are ready for review/release.

 We will help educate and train each user on the clinicaltrials.gov protocol registration system (PRS).
 The CRA is happy to provide ClincalTrials.gov notifications and compliance and technical support as requested by the investigator.

 Velos eResearch (CRIS)

 All studies and participants in research in which the patient is consented must be registered in Velos eResearch, an online, Clinical Study Management System (CTMS).
 It is referred to as the Clinical Research Information System (CRIS) at KU Medical Center.

-The CRA will enter all required study data into the system for studies receiving assistance from the CRA.
-For all non-cancer studies, PIs are required to use the CRA if they are using hospital services for their studies.
-This is to ensure hospital billing compliance for patients on clinical research trials.
-For those studies that use hospital services, all participant information must be entered by the PI and/or PI designee(s).
-The CRA can assist in starting with CRIS and with any questions you have about entering patient data or navigating the system.
+The CRA will enter all required study data into the system.
+The CRA can assist with any questions you have about entering patient data or navigating the system.
 You can also contact CRISsupport@kumc.edu at any time with your questions.

-CRIS is a critical component of the research billing cycle at KU Medcial Center.
+CRIS is a critical component of the research billing cycle at KU Medical Center.
 In order to help the billing process go smoothly, it is imperative to enter research subjects into the system when hospital services are used.
 When a study does involve hospital services, the Patient ID field must equal the Medical Record Number.
 This connects the subject record in CRIS with the O2 (EPIC) record.
 More information about how to enter data and what data to enter can be found in the CRIS User's Guide.